Ajirola/REVENUE-AND-MARGINAL-ANALYSIS-/README.md

 Excel: For data cleaning.

-Power BI: For visualization and dashboard creation.
+Power BI: For Data modelling, visualization and dashboard creation.

 ## DASHBOARD PREVIEW